jgat/tutorials/math1061/overview.md

 ## Week 3

-* Assignment 1 due on Friday, covers workbook chapters A and B
+* Assignment 1 due on Friday, covers workbook chapters A and B. Reminder to submit to the box on level 4 and to check the marks website.
+* Workbook 18-??
+(A.3 to B.??)
+* Recap last week's lectures with questions:
+  * Valid and invalid arguments (find a way to make the implication false, maybe get a contradiction
+  * Digital logic
-* ???
+  * Basic quantifiers.
+* Individual questions on assignment

 ## Week 4